FletcherSty/FletcherSty/README.md

 - 👋 Hi, I’m @FletcherSty
-- 👀 I’m interested in Programming & Marketing
+- 👀 I’m interested in Programming & Music
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Private Projects
+- 💞️ I’m looking to collaborate on Private / Public Projects
 - 📫 How to reach me nonononono